Upper Tail For Homomorphism Counts In Constrained Sparse Random Graphs: Acknowledgment

 \section{Acknowledgment}

 We thank Nick Cook, Anita Liebenau and Subhabrata Sen for helpful discussions.
-We further thank Sourav Chatterjee, Ben Gunby, Eyal Lubetzky and Andrzej Rucinski for their feedback on our first drafts, Yufei Zhao for pointing our attention, after the ArXiv posting of this article, to the unpublished solution by Ben Gunby of the variational problem \eqref{eq:2} in the special case where $H$ is a cycle, and Wojciech Samotij for suggesting the improvement via the use of \cite{samotij} (cf. \Cref{rem:samot}).\\ The research of A.D. is partially supported by NSF grant DMS-16130.
+We further thank Sourav Chatterjee, Ben Gunby, Eyal Lubetzky, Andrzej Rucinski, Yufei Zhao and the anonymous referee, for their feedback on our first drafts, and Wojciech Samotij for suggesting the improvement via the use of \cite{samotij} (cf. \Cref{rem:samot}). \\ The research of A.D. is partially supported by NSF grant DMS-16130.